fbemm/onefc-oneasm/README.md

-# onefc-oneasm
+# High contiguity Arabidopsis thaliana genome assembly with a single nanopore flow cell

-Code and data for the One Flowcell - One Assembly Pilot
+Simple code snippets and data for the One Flowcell - One Assembly Study